NSW School of Languages logo

 Course overview

-View or print an Italian language brochure (PDF 5545KB)
+View or print an Italian language brochure (PDF 11.3 MB)

 For Year 9 students, all the learning materials are available in the e-learning class in Canvas.
 It is not necessary to purchase additional resources.
 The course contains a variety of interactive learning activities which cater for all levels of knowledge.
 There are 32 modules to complete, ranging in topics such as hobbies and interests, celebrations, food, school.
 The course programs provide an excellent environment for the learner to gain proficiency and confidence through a flexible approach and a variety of innovative activities.

-For Year 10 students the learning materials are also in Canvas.
+For Year 10 students, the learning materials are also in Canvas.
 The course contains 32 modules.
-The topics range from holidays, free time, apps, traditional recipes to talking about films, etc.
+The topics range from holidays, free time, apps, traditional recipes to talking about films, etcetera.

-The Year 10 Italian 100 hour course is designed for students who have not previously studied Italian.
-Students who complete the 100 hour course, remain eligible for the Stage 6 Beginners course, dependant on meeting other criteria and this course is excellent preparation for the Stage 6 Beginners course.
+The Year 10 Italian 100-hour course is designed for students who have not previously studied Italian.
+Students who complete the 100-hour course, remain eligible for the Stage 6 Beginners course, dependant on meeting other criteria.
+This course is excellent preparation for the Stage 6 Beginners course.

 Italian Beginners

 The online Italian Beginners course has been created to meet the syllabus objectives and course outcomes.
-This course was developed incorporating best practice teaching methodology providing students with a variety of innovative and interactive exercises in a blended learning environment.
-Students are able to access all programmed activities on the e-learning site.
+This course was developed incorporating best practice teaching methodology, providing students with a variety of innovative and interactive exercises in a blended learning environment.
+Students can access all programmed activities on the e-learning site.
 They will also find links to other sites for maximum exposure to Italian and aspects of cultural interest and importance.
-The language exercises will enable students to gain proficiency through graded, self-correcting exercises and instant feedback.
+The language exercises enable students to gain proficiency through graded, self-correcting exercises and instant feedback.

 Incorporated into the program is also an oral component in which students engage with their teachers on a weekly basis to practise their spoken Italian.
 This further provides the students with the opportunity to seek assistance and support, and to have an informal exchange with their teacher.
 Ample practice is provided for students to develop their comprehension and writing skills through a number of diverse tasks which they will be required to submit for correction upon completion of each unit of work.